Susie Labry

 - Full School Choice.
 Not much on forced neighborhood schools.
 Total Choice of Schools.
 Encourage schools geared to trades and vocation.
 For Home Schooling, for Voucher System in Schooling.
 Strong on Modern Education, Strong Advocate of High Technology in Education.
 Teachers need a drastic payraise, as well as other school employees.
 Encourage business to involve in education in order to win a good labor force.
 Local control will attract taxpayers and citizens will not mind paying high taxes for good schools for their children.
 Teach Production, Production, Production.
 Manufacture, Supply!

 - I am basically pro-Labor, but not anti business.
 For small mom and pop businesses.
 Just as Jimmie Davis was as Governor.
 Here I decided to call myself a situationalist.
 Strong representative of working people, strong advocate of small mom & pop businesses.
 Not against the big business, however.
 There are big giants that do take care of their employees.
-I love Microsoft and BellSouth, yet I love the AFL-CIO, if it would stay on labor issues and out of other non-related issues.
+I love Microsoft, Hewlett Packard, and BellSouth, yet I love the AFL-CIO, if it would stay on labor issues and out of other non-related issues.
 Right to Work a very sensitive and challenging issue.
 I finally decided to handle it when I started as extra in movies.
 If I knock on their door, no union.
 If they knock on my door, then union.
 If I am in demand then join the union.
 It doesn't pay to join when I am searching for work.
 Right to Work opened up Louisiana to have films here, therefore got more jobs.
 I had always been against Right to Work in the past before that.
 I saw Century of Sunshine: Jimmie Davis Story by Bob Courtney and saw Kevin Fontenot, Tulane Professor of Louisiana History, mention Jimmie Davis' delimma regarding Right to Work, Unions, and Business.
 At that time I named myself a Localist, Situationalist.
 It depends on what goes on that day and where, who is affected that day and then decide how to deal with it then.
 What worked yesterday may not work today (hitching posts).
 What worked today, may not have worked yesterday (Sunshine Bridge).
 What works here may not work there.
 What works there may not work here.
 That's why I call myself a Localist, Situationalist.

 - Strict Reform on Welfare.
 Welfare to needy, such as handicapped, elderly.
 Do not encourage having babies.
 You can't afford them don't have them.
 Take care of these that do now, but give a cut off date for a warning.
 Get welfare recipients and teach them and encourage them to get back to work and how to prosper.
 Educate, work, prosper, and then have babies and teach them the same.